Looking for things to do in Bratislava?

 Do not leave the Main Square without taking a photo with the statue of Napoleon’s soldier as he leans on a bench in a carefree, playful manner.
 His name is Hubert and he stayed in Bratislava and became a producer of sparkling wine after he fell in love with a local girl.

-Such statues in human size are scattered across the old town and make the delight of visitors, thus be sure to spot the Man at Work as well as the Paparazzi and the Schone Naci.
+Such statues in human size are scattered across the old town and delight visitors.
+Thus, be sure to spot the Man at Work as well as the Paparazzi and the Schone Naci.
 As with everything in Bratislava, they each have their own special legend/story which you can read here.

 Stroll Hviezdozlav Square and Admire the Slovak National Theater